 (Not open for nomination)

-Diversity in Tech Impact Award
+Diversity Impact Award

 The Grace Hopper Award (named after the pioneering computer scientist) will pay tribute and recognise a female STEM professional, whose exceptional achievements and outstanding contributions have made a lasting impact on technology, society, and their profession.